zivillian/LGThinQ/README.md

 ## mitmproxy

 I've setup an additional VLAN with it's own SSID and a VM with dnsmasq & mitmproxy.
-Thus I can control the DNS responses and force all traffic through mitmproxy.
+Thus I can control the DNS responses and force all traffic from the device through mitmproxy.

 ### initial connect

 The first request was only send once - all other setup tries skipped the first request.
 All reset procedures I could find did not help.
 Looks like the device is tied to a region domain after the initial pairing - even if it failed.
 But it looks like the device is shipped with the domain `common.lgthinq.com` and updates its hostname via the `/route` endpoint.
-Future updates then need to happend at the now known domain.
+Future updates then need to happen at the now known domain.

 1. https://common.lgthinq.com/route
     ```http